weaverwhale/docs/src/pages/index.md

 ---
 layout: "../layouts/DocsPost.astro"
 title: "Developer Onboarding"
-description: "A microsite for onboarding new US developers"
+description: "A microsite for onboarding new developers"
 ---

 <style>